-- managing a corporate file plan according to which records are filed; - managing e-mail as records; - managing web-sites as records; - maintaining the relationships between records and files, and between file series and the file plan; - identifying records that are due for disposal and managing the disposal process; - associating the contextual and structural data within a document; - constructing and managing audit trails; - managing record version control; - managing the integrity and reliability of records once they have been declared as such; and - managing records in all formats in an integrated manner.
+- managing a corporate file plan according to which records are filed; - managing e-mail as records; - managing websites as records; - maintaining the relationships between records and files, and between file series and the file plan; - identifying records that are due for disposal and managing the disposal process; - associating the contextual and structural data within a document; - constructing and managing audit trails; - managing record version control; - managing the integrity and reliability of records once they have been declared as such; and - managing records in all formats in an integrated manner.

 Not many governmental bodies have the capacity to implement fully automated Integrated Document Management Solutions.
 This does not however mean that they should not manage their electronic records.
-If these records are created to aid in decision-making and to perform transactions that support the governmental bodies' activities, governmental bodies are responsible for the proper management of those records.
-If records generated in such an environment are not managed properly it can lead to the possible illegal destruction of records.
-To enhance their accountability, bodies should ensure that, even without the benefit of an Integrated Document Management Solution, they exercise effective records management.
+If these records are created to aid in decision-making and to perform transactions that support a governmental body's activities, the body has a responsibility for the proper management of the records.
+If records generated in such an environment are not managed properly it could lead to the possible illegal destruction of records.
+To enhance their accountability, bodies should ensure that, even without the benefit of an Integrated Document and Records Management Solution, they exercise effective records management.

-Detailed information regarding the management of electronic records is contained in the National Archives and Records Service's publications Records Management Policy Manual; Managing electronic records in governmental bodies: Policy, principles and requirements; and Managing electronic records in governmental bodies: Metadata requi rements.
+information Detailed regarding management of electronic records is contained in the National Archives and Records Service's publications Records Management Policy Manual; Managing electronic records in governmental bodies: Policy, principles and requirements; and Managing electronic records governmental bodies: Metadata requirements.
 These publications are available on the National Archives and Records Service's website or can, alternatively, be requested in hard copy from the Records Management Division of the National Archives and Records Service.